graysonkent/graysonkent.github.io/_posts/2017-03-24-how-to-get-the-last-argument-of-a-previous-command.md

 redirect_from:
   - /archive/2017/03/how-to-get-the-last-argument-of-a-previous-command.html
 ---
-**Short Answer**

-    !-2$

-Where -2 is any integer describing how far back in history you want to go for the last command.
-So -3 would the third to last command you entered.

-**Long Answer**

 One of my favorite time-saving commands in Bash is `!$` which recalls the last argument of the last entered command.
 This is incredibly useful in situations like this:

 ```bash